Bollinger Band Analysis and Bollinger Bands MetaTrader 5 Indicator

 FX Trend Identification

-This indicator is used as a trend following indicator since it shows the general direction of the market trend.
+This indicator is used as a price trend following technical indicator since it shows the overall direction of the market trend.

 If the market trend is upward middle and the lower bollinger provide excellent points for opening a buy trade, these levels act as support levels.

-In a down trend the middle and the upper bollinger provide excellent points for opening a sell trade.
+In a down trend the middle and the upper bollinger provide excellent points for opening a sell trade position.
 These levels are used as resistance zones.

 The outer levels are also commonly used to set stop loss levels above or below these outer levels bands.